 The content of a report will depend on the type of inspection.
 An inspection report will describe the provider, then go on to tell you about our inspection findings and judgements with the grades given by the inspector.

 Woodchurch CE Primary School was most recently inspected by Ofsted in May 2023.
 It was a full inspection and the school was graded:

 Ofsted Report-May 2023

 Parent View gives you the chance to tell Ofsted what you think about our school.

 Parent View asks for your opinion on 12 aspects of our school, from the quality of teaching, to dealing with bullying and poor behaviour.
-If you have any comments or concerns we would encourage you to speak to Miss Harrington before completing Parent View as we will be able to address your comments.
+If you have any comments or concerns we would encourage you to speak to Mrs Dawes before completing Parent View as we will be able to address your comments.
 Ofsted do not investigate concerns but use the data as a barometer of satisfaction of our school.

 If you would like to visit Parent View please click here.